PradeepKumarReddy-098/task-app/README.md

 **Error**
 <br/>
-if you try to delete the task which is not belongs to you.
+if you try to delete the task which is not belongs to you or provided Invalid id.
 ```
   {
     "message": "Unauthorized, You can't delete this task.
 You can only delete your own entries"
 }
 ```
-provided Invalid id or if you try to delete the task which is not created by you
 <br />

 </Section>